Propagation of Chaos for Derivatives of McKean-Vlasov Stochastic Differential Equations and Applications: Proof of Lemma

 Below, we prove the estimate \eqref{MM2}.
-By Jensen's inequality, it suffices to prove \eqref{MM2} for $m> k\vee 2$.
-Using It\^o's formula and by {\bf (H)}, there exists a constant $c_1>0$ such that for any $1\le i\le N,\,t\in[0,T]$, Then by It\^o's formula, Jensen's and Young's inequalities, for any $m> k\vee 2$, it holds
+Using It\^o's formula and by {\bf (H)}, there exists a constant $c_1>0$ such that for any $1\le i\le N,\,t\in[0,T]$, Then by It\^o's formula, Jensen's and Young's inequalities, for any $m\geq k\geq 2$, it holds